Ibarca/Building-My-First-Sales-Forecast-in-Python-with-Prophet/README.md

 When I worked in Category Management and Demand Planning, forecasting was always a critical part of the job.
 Most of our forecasts were built using Excel-based methods, moving averages, market knowledge, and business assumptions.

 As I transition into Data Analytics, I wanted to understand how modern forecasting tools work in Python.
-One of the first libraries I explored was Prophet, an open-source forecasting library originally developed by Meta.
+One of the first libraries I explored being a Le Wagon student was Prophet, an open-source forecasting library originally developed by Meta.

 In this article, I'll walk through how I built my first sales forecast in Python using Prophet and what I learned along the way.